longhorn/website/content/docs/install/uninstall-longhorn.md

 ### Volume can be attached/detached from UI, but Kubernetes Pod/StatefulSet etc cannot use it

 Check if volume plugin directory has been set correctly.
 This is automatically detected unless user explicitly set it.
+Note: The FlexVolume plugin is deprecated as of Longhorn v0.8.0 and should no longer be used.

 By default, Kubernetes uses `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/`, as stated in the [official document](https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md#prerequisites).